 Uninsured Motorist Coverage

 In some states, it is a requirement that all drivers buy uninsured motorist coverage.
 However, in other states, it isn’t available.
-In the states where the bodily injury liability coverage is available, the policies and coverage limit may vary on both underinsured and uninsured coverage.
+In the states where bodily injury liability coverage is available, the policies and coverage limit may vary on both underinsured and uninsured coverage.

 Health Insurance and/or Uninsured Motorist Coverage

 - Will your medical insurance provider ask for reimbursement for the medical bills they covered?
-If both providers pay out for medical expense claims that were caused by an uninsured driver in an auto accident, it is possible that they may ask for reimbursement.
-This is especially the case if both insurers paid out for the same treatments.
+If both providers pay medical expense claims that were caused by an uninsured driver in an auto accident, it is possible that they may ask for reimbursement.
+This is especially the case if both insurers paid for the same treatments.

-Keep in mind that if want to file a bodily injury liability claim for pain and suffering and/or lost wages resulting from being hit by an uninsured motorist, you will need to carry uninsured motorist coverage because your primary insurance policy will not offer these types of benefits.
+Keep in mind that if you want to file a bodily injury liability claim for pain and suffering and/or lost wages resulting from being hit by an uninsured motorist, you will need to carry uninsured motorist coverage because your primary insurance policy will not offer these types of benefits.

 What Exactly Does Uninsured Motorist Bodily Injury Cover?

-Uninsured motorist bodily injury liability coverage will typically pay for the expenses of your injuries up to the amount in your policy limits.
+Uninsured motorist bodily injury liability coverage will typically pay for the expenses of your injuries up to the amount declared in your policy limits.
 Your uninsured motorist coverage will typically pay: